de-mux/Moon-Pi-2/README.md

 This should update the display with a moon image for the current date.

+Note that running the script by itself will not power down the Pi -- this is done in the run.sh script that is run by the systemd service.
+This way you can test the script without worrying about the device rebooting and kicking you out every time.

+#### Final test

 Test that the systemd service will run the Moon Pi script at startup by powering the device off and on.
 After 30-45 seconds, the script should run, updating the display.
 If it didn't work, you can check the logs: